This year, your seasonal allergies came with a fever. But is that normal?

 While some COVID-19 symptoms overlap with allergies and other illnesses, the severity of certain symptoms can help you tell whether it might be COVID-19:

-• Symptom combination – The possibility of COVID-19 is characterized by at least two of its symptoms being present.
+- Symptom combination – The possibility of COVID-19 increases if you have at least two of its related symptoms.

 COVID-19 symptoms vs. allergy symptoms